lcpsky1991/JME3_TriangleStrip_Demo/README.md

 The basic task was to draw meshes with a single triangle strip.
 This project contains a plain and a sphere drawn from a single triangle strip.

-The objects can be parameterized in real time which key binding.
+The objects can be parameterized in real time with key binding.

 Screens: